Full, plump lips are considered feminine, sensual and sexy.

 Lip Augmentation is one of our most commonly requested procedures because adding volume and shape to the lips adds sensuality to the entire face.

-While everyone’s lip shape is slightly different and we may not all have what we consider to be the perfect pout, it is possible to enhance what you’ve already got.
+While everyone’s lip shape is slightly different and we may not all have what we consider to be the perfect pout, it’s easy to enhance what you’ve already got.

-Lip Augmentation is easily and painlessly performed by injecting a TGA-approved Dermal Filler into the lips.
+Lip Augmentation is easily and painlessly performed by injecting an approved Dermal Filler into the lips.

-There are many TGA-approved Dermal Fillers on the Australian market.
-However, despite all being approved, they do vary in duration and we believe that some are better than others when it comes to lips.
+There are many approved Dermal Fillers on the Australian market.
+However, despite all being approved, they do vary in duration and ‘feel’ to the touch and accordingly some are more suited to lip enhancement than others.

 Accordingly, it is important you choose one that has the reputation and ‘track-record’ of being safe and long-lasting.
 Currently, one major concern is that some injectors are using cheap, non-approved and illegally imported ‘counterfeit injectables’.
 These counterfeit Dermal Fillers have been reported to contain impurities that can cause serious complications.

-Therefore, always ensure you choose an experienced practitioner and a reputable, TGA-approved Dermal Filler by adhering to the following criteria:
+Therefore, always ensure you choose an experienced practitioner and an approved Dermal Filler by adhering to the following criteria:

 To simplify your understanding of all the Dermal Fillers currently available in Australia for Lip Augmentation, you must first understand that Dermal Fillers can be broadly divided into two categories based on how long the correction should last:

-Unfortunately, and despite the fact that these fillers are already well known to the public, current Australian Government regulations prevent us from mentioning them by name.
-We can, however, forward you printed information on them, including their names, if you contact us and personally request it.
+Unfortunately, and despite the fact that these fillers are already well known to the public, current Australian Government regulations prevent us from advertising their names on websites or in print.
+However, we can mention them by name if you contact us personally and enquire about them.

 ‘Permanent’ & ‘Semi-Permanent’ Fillers of various brand names are the other type of Dermal Filler on the market.
-The active ingredients of these Fillers work initially by delivering volume but then have an ongoing effect of stimulating the production of new collagen (neo-collagenesis).
-Based on the very way in which these fillers work, they do have a higher propensity to cause Foreign Body Granulomas (hard red lumps) which would then require cortisone injections and possibly surgical excision.
+The active ingredients of these Fillers are not identical to those found in human skin and may therefore be considered ‘foreign’ to the human body.
+They initially deliver volume but then have an ongoing effect of depositing collagen permanently around the particles of Filler.
+Based on the very way in which these Fillers work, they do have a higher propensity to cause Foreign Body Granulomas (hard red lumps) which would then require cortisone injections and possibly surgical excision.

-However, based on both anecdotal and published reports of permanent complications with this group of fillers (Report: American Journal of Cosmetic Surgery Vol. 23, No3, 2006) we do not recommend these fillers as our first choice.
-Although tempting for some patients in terms of convenience and the perceived long-term cost advantages of a single or fewer treatments, the increased risk of adverse reactions compels us to advise patients to exercise considerable caution when considering their use.
+In the best interests of our patients, and based on both anecdotal and published reports of permanent complications with this group of Fillers (Report: American Journal of Cosmetic Surgery Vol. 23, No3, 2006) we do not recommend these Fillers at our practice.
+Although tempting for some patients in terms of convenience and the perceived long-term cost advantages of a single or fewer treatments, the increased risk of adverse reactions compels us to advise patients to exercise caution if considering their use.

 Bear in mind that anyone can inject you with a Dermal Filler and create bigger lips.
 However, bigger lips alone are not necessarily sensuous lips.
-Sensuous lips need shape, definition and proportion – not just volume – and this only comes about from a sense of artistry on the part of the doctor injecting you.
+Sensuous lips need shape, definition and proportion – not just volume – and this only comes about from a sense of artistry on the part of your Injector.

-Dr Mayson’s special technique uses an ultra-fine cannula to inject the filler, NOT a sharp needle.
-These cannulas do not come with the fillers, they are made in Paris, France and we purchase them separately in order to be able to deliver the beautifully smooth, natural-looking and bruise-free results we are known for.
+Our special technique uses an ultra-fine cannula to inject the filler, NOT a sharp needle.
+These cannulas do not come with the fillers, they are made in Paris, France and we purchase them separately in order to deliver the beautifully smooth, natural-looking results we are known for.

 The advantages of our cannula technique are:

-After marking your lips, Dr Mayson will inject a small amount of local anaesthetic to render your treatment PAINLESS.
-This Local Anaesthetic ‘nerve block’is similar to that used by your dentist.
+After marking your lips, our doctor will inject administer a local anaesthetic nerve ‘block’ to numb your lips and make your treatment PAINLESS.
+This Local Anaesthetic ‘nerve block’ is similar to that used by your dentist.
 Nurses are not legally permitted to inject local anaesthetics, and this is one reason we don’t have Nurse Injectors.

 The Fillers we use are all ‘hydrophilic’ – meaning they temporarily attract water from the surrounding tissues.
-Accordingly, very mild and temporary swelling of the lips is usual for the first 4-7 days.
+Accordingly, mild and temporary swelling of the lips is usual for the first 4-7 days.
 This swelling largely settles within the first 72 hours but can last around one week.
-The volume of the lips then returns to that produced by the Dermal Filler alone.
+The volume of the lips then returns to the amount produced by the Dermal Filler alone.

-The average duration of correction is 9-18 months depending on the brand and form of filler you choose.
+The average duration of correction is 6-12 months depending on the brand of filler you choose.
 In any event, a top-up can be performed whenever desired.

 The use of Dermal Fillers for all facial work, including Lip Augmentation, is a huge growth industry.
 As such, more and more doctors and an increasing number of nurses are entering the field.
 So, before you decide who will inject your lips, consider each of the following: